-Experience one of the world’s most acoustically remarkable spaces at Steinmetz Hall (pictured), new at the Dr. Phillips Center for the Performing Arts in downtown Orlando beginning in January 2022.
+Experience one of the world’s most acoustically remarkable spaces at Steinmetz Hall (pictured), new at the Dr. Phillips Center for the Performing Arts in downtown Orlando.

 The Dr. Phillips Center for the Performing Arts is providing a wondrous new reason to visit downtown Orlando with the long-awaited Steinmetz Hall, an acoustically remarkable space that opened on Jan.
 14, 2022.
-To mark the occasion, the Dr. Phillips Center is hosting a two-week Grand Celebration Season featuring performances by The Royal Philharmonic Orchestra, superstars such as Jennifer Hudson and Lyle Lovett, and the best of Orlando’s performing arts, with much more on tap in 2022 and beyond — and you are invited to witness all of it.
+To mark the occasion, the Dr. Phillips Center hosted a two-week Grand Celebration Season featuring performances by The Royal Philharmonic Orchestra, superstars such as Jennifer Hudson and Lyle Lovett, and the best of Orlando’s performing arts, with much more on tap in 2022 and beyond.

 Learn more: Orlando Arts & Entertainment

-Read on for more details about Steinmetz Hall and its grand opening, and make plans to experience it for yourself the next time you’re in Orlando!
+Read on for more details about Steinmetz Hall, and make plans to experience it for yourself the next time you’re in Orlando!